mjpcger/JavaPOS-SPF/SampleCombiDevice/ReadMe.txt

 What Is It
 ==========
-The sample combi device simulator is a sample implementation for some kind of operator module, considting of a line display (2two lines, each 20 characters), an operator lock, an electronic key lock, a cash drawer, a scanner, a magnetic stripe reader and a POS keyboard.
+The sample combi device simulator is a sample implementation for some kind of operator module, consisting of a line display (two lines, each 20 characters), an operator lock, an electronic key lock, a cash drawer, a scanner, a magnetic stripe reader and a POS keyboard.

 How To Connect The Simulator To The POS Application